Michael Forrestal: Vietnam War

 Cable 243 called for Lodge to lobby for the removal from influence of Diem's younger brother and chief political adviser Ngo Dinh Nhu, and to look for alternative leadership options if Diem refused.
 As it was known that Diem would never sideline Nhu, it was effectively an authorisation for Lodge to encourage a military coup.

 The decision to authorise the cable prompted significant infighting in the administration at the Monday morning meeting on August 26.
 Kennedy was met with angry comments by Rusk, McNamara, McCone and Chairman of the Joint Chiefs of Staff General Maxwell Taylor, all of whom denied authorizing the cable.
 Taylor condemned the cable as an "egregious end run" by an anti-Diem faction.
 He later claimed that the message was reflective of Forrestal and Hilsman's "well-known compulsion" to remove Diem. and accused them of pulling "a fast one".
 Kennedy was unhappy at Forrestal for perceived incompetence and angrily criticized Forrestal for proceeding without gaining the explicit approval of McCone, Forrestal offered to resign.
 Kennedy acerbically replied "You're not worth firing.
 You owe me something, so you stick around."

 Forrestal was a longtime trustee of Phillips Exeter Academy and served as the board's president.
 In addition, he was a longtime patron of the Metropolitan Opera, and was a member of the Metropolitan Opera Association's executive committee.

-Personal life
+Personal life and death

-Forrestal died in New York City on January 11, 1989.
-He suffered an aneurysm while chairing a meeting of the Lincoln Center board of trustees.
-He was buried at Arlington National Cemetery, in Arlington, Virginia, near the graves of his parents and his brother Peter.
-Michael Forrestal neither married nor had any children.
+Forrestal died on January 11, 1989, in New York City at the age of 61.
+He experienced a brain aneurysm while presiding over a meeting of the executive committee of the Metropolitan Opera Association at Lincoln Center.
+He was taken to Bellevue Hospital Center, where he was pronounced dead.
+A memorial service was held at St. Thomas Episcopal Church on Fifth Avenue.
+He was buried in the Arlington National Cemetery in Arlington, Virginia near the graves of his parents and his brother Peter.
+He neither married nor had any children.